Guardianship Attorney

 guardianship attorneyGuardianship

-Guardianship is being legally responsible for someone else because they are unable to take care of themselves.
+Guardianship is a court appointed position that makes the guardian the legally responsible for someone else because they are unable to take care of themselves.
 This can involve taking care of a child if their parents are deceased or unable to care for them or being partially or fully responsible for an adult who can no longer manage their own affairs.
 This will always be a very difficult decision to make.
-Your Guardianship Attorney should make it as easy for you as possible.
+Heather Moseman as your Guardianship Attorney can make it as easy for you as possible.

 Types of Guardianship